sika7/StepArgsDSL/prompt-template-en.md

   >>>]
   ```
 - Use plain values as-is (strings, numbers, URLs, etc.)
+- Values are treated as strings (numbers, URLs, Unicode characters including emojis can be used freely)
 - Do not include any explanations or notes.
 Output only the intermediate format

 [Example]